Raohe Night Market: What to Eat at Taipei’s Best Night Market

 Xiagang has both the stewed/spicy version (麻辣臭豆腐) and the regular deep fried version (臭豆腐) of stinky tofu as well as oyster omelets (蚵仔煎).

 I’ve only tried Shi Boss.
 If you’ve tried the stinky tofu at both Shi Boss and Xiagang, let me know which one you think is better in the comments below!
+See other stinky tofu spots I love in Taipei.

 A middle aged Taiwanese man holding a long metal soup spoon, spooning some soup into a bowl from two very large soup vats.